jcbyte/UniChroma/README.md

 # UniChroma

-An ARGB LED Controller web app which runs from an ESP8622.
+A web app for controlling ARGB LEDs, hosted on an ESP8266.

 ## Features